syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/foreign-key-column.md

 ## Edit template in foreign key column using remote data

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Grid allows customization of the edit template for foreign key columns when using remote data.
+Angular Data Grid allows customization of the edit template for foreign key columns when using remote data.
 By default, a [DropDownList](https://ej2.syncfusion.com/angular/documentation/drop-down-list/getting-started) component is used for editing foreign key columns.
 However, a different component can be rendered by configuring the [column.edit](https://ej2.syncfusion.com/angular/documentation/api/grid/column#edit) property.

 The following example demonstrates a complete implementation with Angular and ASP.NET Core.
 An [AutoComplete](https://ej2.syncfusion.com/angular/documentation/auto-complete/getting-started) component is rendered as the edit template for the "EmployeeID" foreign key column.
 The `dataSource` property of the `AutoComplete` component is set to the employees data from the remote API, and the [field](https://helpej2.syncfusion.com/angular/documentation/api/grid/column#field) property is configured to display the "FirstName" field as the value.